Skip to content

 10. Capocollo di Martina Franca

-We finish with Capocollo di Martina Franca, which comes from my area and is a favorite among many – myself included.
+We finish with Capocollo di Martina Franca, which comes from my area and is a favorite of many – myself included.
 This delicacy from Puglia is made from pork, seasoned with salt, pepper and herbs, then smoked with local wood.
 It has a rich and complex flavor that makes it perfect for an antipasti plate or simply with some bread and cheese.

 Tradition and Enjoyment

 Each of these salumi represents a part of Italy's rich culinary traditions.
 They are best enjoyed in good company, perhaps with some bread, cheese and a glass of wine.
 Whether it's a simple sandwich with Mortadella di Bologna or an elegant antipasti with slices of Italian salami , Italian salumi is a feast for the taste buds.
-A good glass of Chianti Classico is always an excellent companion to these delicacies.
+A good glass of Chianti Classico is always an excellent accompaniment to these delicacies.

 So the next time you need to impress guests or treat yourself, remember that Italian charcuterie is always a good choice.